Am0031/greenspark-widgets/README.md

 Component overrides are all set up in the theme/overrides folder, where we have the following structure:

 - each component that needs an override has its own file which contains the override requirements
+- the file theme/overrides/index.tsx file merges the individual overrides and prepares it ready to be applied into the main theme
-- a main index.tsx file is set to import and export all the individual overrides
+- the override merge is applied to the theme in theme/index.tsx

-- the
+Below is a target view of the components:

 Checkbox checked colour and hover colour